rajeshvkothari/oom/Internal/Int_Honolulu.md

 	  - Argo-workflow:

-		To create oran setup for Argo-workflow uses the steps as follows:
+		To create oran setup for argo-workflow use the steps as follows:

 	    - Create two AWS VMs in the Ohio region with names as follows: